agapoff/check_kubernetes/README.md

       nodes            Check for active nodes
       pods             Check for restart count of containters in the pods deployments      Check for deployments availability
+      daemonsets       Check for daemonsets readiness

 ## Examples:

-Check apuserver health using tokenfile:
+Check apiserver health using tokenfile:

     ./check_kubernetes.sh -m apiserver -H https://<...>:6443 -t /path/to/tokenfile
     OK.
 Kuberenetes apiserver health is OK

-Check if all deployments are available using token:
+Check whether all deployments are available using token:
     ./check_kubernetes.sh -m deployments -H https://<...>:6443 -T eYN6...
     OK.
 27 deploymens are available